apache/airflow-client-python/docs/UserApi.md

 Create a user

-Create a new user with unique username and email.  *New in version 2.2.0*
+Create a new user with unique username and email.  *This API endpoint is deprecated, please use the endpoint `/auth/fab/v1` for this operation instead.*

 ### Example